 In June 2007, Republic Act No. 9487 was passed by the Philippine Congress, extending the corporate life of the state-run gaming firm by 25 years, renewable for another 25 years, and prescribing the following amendments to the PAGCOR Charter:

 PAGCOR operates 9 casino branches in major cities across the country’s three major islands.
-Collectively called Casino Filipino, these branches are strategically located in areas that are popular tourist destinations: • METRO MANILA o Casino Filipino Malate o Casino Filipino Manila Bay • LUZON o Casino Filipino Angeles o Casino Filipino Ilocos Norte o Casino Filipino Tagaytay • VISAYAS & MINDANAO o Casino Filipino Bacolod o Casino Filipino Cebu o Casino Filipino Davao
+Collectively called Casino Filipino, these branches are strategically located in areas that are popular tourist destinations: • METRO MANILA o Casino Filipino Malate o Casino Filipino Ronquillo • LUZON o Casino Filipino Angeles o Casino Filipino Ilocos Norte o Casino Filipino Olongapo o Casino Filipino Tagaytay • VISAYAS & MINDANAO o Casino Filipino Bacolod o Casino Filipino Cebu o Casino Filipino Davao

 In accordance with its Charter and other governing laws, PAGCOR earnings are distributed as follows: • 5 percent of winnings goes to the BIR as franchise tax; • 50 percent of the 95 percent balance goes to the National Treasury as the National Government’s mandated income share; • Cities hosting PAGCOR casinos are given fixed amount for their respective community development projects; • PAGCOR pays Corporate Income Tax in compliance with the National Internal Revenue Code; • 5 percent of the balance after the franchise tax and the National Government’s mandated income share goes to the Philippine Sports Commission for financing of the country’s sports development programs; • 1 percent of the net income goes to the Board of Claims, an agency under the Department of Justice, which compensates victims of wrongful detention and prosecution;

-Aside from these, PAGCOR has also been tapped to provide funds for the implementation of vital laws such as the Early Childhood Care and Development (ECCD) program which basically promotes pre-school education and the Sports Incentives and Benefits Act which provides monetary rewards to athletes who win in international sports competitions.
-As of October 31, 2014, PAGCOR has released a total of P375 million to ECCD and P208.98 million to winning national athletes and coaches who made the country proud in prestigious global athletic events.
+Aside from these, PAGCOR has also been tapped to provide funds for the implementation of vital laws such as the Comprehensive Dangerous Drugs Act of 2022 which is for the establishment, maintenance and operation of drug rehabilitation centers in the country, and the Sports Incentives and Benefits Act which provides monetary rewards to athletes who win in international sports competitions.

 Presently, PAGCOR is in coordination with the Department of Energy for the implementation of RA 9153 or the Renewable Energy Act of 2008, funding of which will be sourced from 1.5% of PAGCOR’s annual net income.